...

 Hatha Yoga Lesson Plan 6 (Stream)

-Can you give me a Crash Course in Hatha Yoga History?
+Can You Give me a Crash Course in Hatha Yoga History?

 Sure, I can.
 If you’re reading this and you’re not a yoga teacher, but an over-achieving, A-type personality, I have a hunch you might be thinking,